CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 leaf01           swp49     down  Unknown    on      empty     n/a              n/a              Thu Feb  7 22:49:37 2019
 leaf01           swp52     down  Unknown    on      empty     n/a              n/a              Thu Feb  7 22:49:37 2019
 ```
+{{</expand>}}
 ### View Ports with Cables Connected for a Given Device

-In a similar manner as checking for empty ports, you can check for ports that have cables connected, enabling you to compare expected versus actual deployment.
-You can also view the cable information for a given device by adding a hostname to the `show` command.
-If you add the around keyword, you can view which interface ports had cables connected at a previous time.
+ - Check for ports that have cables connected, and compare expected versus actual deployment.
+ - View the cable information for a given device by adding a hostname to the `show` command.

+{{<expand "Example show interfaces physical plugged command">}}

-This example shows the ports of *leaf01* switch that have attached cables.
+The following example shows the ports of *leaf01* switch that have attached cables:

 ```
 cumulus@switch:~$ netq leaf01 show interfaces physical plugged